MicherGit/Zetamod/README.md

 # Zetamod Beta
 A multi-functional utility mod for fabric 1.17 snapshots that does a lot of things.

+## Warning: This is a private dev version, it needs a special key to launch.
+Go back unless you have one of these.
 ### Latest Update: [21w16a] Zeta's Mod v1.1.0 beta: Lush Nether (phase 2)
 ### Latest Build: [21w16a] Zeta's Mod v1.1.0_03 beta
 ### Stable Build: [21w16a] Zeta's Mod v1.1.0_03 beta